atiarmn/RecSys-Course-Projects/README.md

 # Recommender Systems Course Projects

-This repository contains the coursework for DSCI 641 - Recommender Systems - Winter 2024.
+This repository contains projects I did for DSCI 641 - Recommender Systems - Winter 2024.
 The projects focus on building and evaluating various types of recommender systems, utilizing different datasets and methodologies.

 ## Table of Contents